 - He later manages another one by revealing the source of his knowledge.

 Nar: Well, Saruman the White of course.
 I thought you knew...

 - What Happened to the Mouse?/Cryptic Background Reference: The developers have made a habit of taking these kind of things from the books, references that were only briefly mentioned and left unexplained, and elaborated on them in-game.
-Most recently, the current storyline deals with the summoning of the Grey Company and their journey south to Rohan.
+One storyline deals with the summoning of the Grey Company and their journey south to Rohan.
 In the books, their appearance after Helm's Deep came as a surprise to everyone, both to the characters and to the reader.
 Legolas and Gimli guessed that Galadriel had them summoned, but there was no confirmation of that in the books.
 More examples:

-Wide-Open Sandbox: You can go just about anywhere in the world, provided you can survive.
+- Wide Open Sandbox: You can go anywhere in the world, provided you can survive.
 There are exceptions, such as being unable to enter Moria without completing the initial legendary weapon storyline, but for the most part players are not restricted by any sort of linear plotline.

-It's also notable that players don't have to pay anything to explore the sandbox.
-While access to quests, skirmishes, and instances has to be purchased, free players can wander the whole of Middle Earth without spending a dime.
+- Players don't have to pay anything to explore the sandbox.
+While access to quests, skirmishes, and instances has to be purchased, free players can wander the whole of Middle-Earth without spending a dime.

-Worf Had The Flu: The player will face off against Nazgul and the Watcher in the Water at points and manage to hold their own.
+- Worf Had the Flu: The player will face off against Nazgûl and the Watcher in the Water at points and manage to hold their own.
 Though in fairness, doing so in a solo instance gives the player a massive health and stamina increase.
 The two times a Nazgûl is fought in the epic, it has been weakened a short while before the player encounters it: the first time by the flood of the Bruinen and the second time by having had its mount shot down by Legolas.